 Additionally, members may use their MGIB benefits while in the program along with any additional grants or scholarships for which they may qualify.

 The SOAR program allows enlisted personnel to separate from active duty and receive a scholarship worth up to $18,000 per year while pursuing their commission through Air Force ROTC.
-Students may not pay the difference to attend higher-cost schools.

 Joining Air Force ROTC from Other Armed Services